-For food gifts, presents and such, put them in the present box if there is one; otherwise, ask the nearby staff.
-They will kindly answer you.
+For food gifts, presents, and such, put them in the present box if there is one; otherwise, ask a staff member nearby.

 8. During the live

 You are free to enjoy it however you prefer.
-It’s also possible to enter even if you weren’t on time for the opening.
+You can enter even if you are not on time for the opening or start time.
 There is no problem at all if you leave during the live.

 You can enjoy the live in high spirits.

-Avoid violent and annoying acts that would cause trouble to the others.
+Avoid violent and annoying acts that would cause trouble to others.